elenahongo/BookManager/README.md

 ### What was the most difficult to accomplish? please share your experience.

-  I didn't have enough time to accomplish which I would.
+  Besides the filter and edit functionality were tough, I didn't have enough time to accomplish which I would like.
 Errorhandler and proper feedback during loadings or confirmation messages are missing.
-  A complete test suit was also out of scope.
+A complete test suit was also out of scope and it was difficult to test every feature.

 ### How much time did you spend building this test?